Last Updated on

 Overly high temperatures on thin, fine and treated hair is drying and can cause damage.

 Your iron may be too hot it you start to notice dry tips, frizz, and split ends.
-This post covers ways you can help keep your locks healthy when using styling tools regularly.
+This post covers ways you can help keep your hair healthy when using styling tools regularly.

 Ideal Temperature: Adjustable temperature up to 400F should be sufficient.
 On thinner, finer and treated locks start on lowest setting first.